Skip to content

 auto translate missing locales

-# Populates only empty cells in non-en_us sheets via Google Translate
+# Populates only empty cells in non-en_US language columns via Google Translate

 import anvil